The Big Read

-“This book really helped me get to uni.
+“This book really helped me get to university.
 I saw someone reading it and asked for help with directions, and it worked.
 Thank you.”

 “I think the Big Read is a fabulous idea as it joins people together through a love of reading which is a fab idea.
 It is such an interesting book.”

 Explore the books